Create, view, and manage alerts using Azure Monitor

 a.
 Choose a duration from the Show History dropdown to visualize a different period of time.
 You can choose dimensions for the supported metrics to filter on a time series; choosing dimensions is optional and up-to five dimensions can be used.

 c.
-To specify the time duration, chose Period along with how often alert should run by selecting Frequency.
+To specify the time duration, choose Period along with how often alert should run by selecting Frequency.

 Log Alerts: Ensure Resource Type is an analytics source like Log Analytics or Application Insights and signal type as Log, then once appropriate resource is chosen, click Done.
 Next use the Add criteria button to view list of signal options available for the resource and from the signal list Custom log search option for chosen log monitor service like Log Analytics or Application Insights.